 But it’s a big problem is you’re diabetic or simply don’t want to include that much sugar in your body.

-Freezer jam also requires the use of sugar typically, but because we aren’t going to preserve it for a months on a shelf, we don’t need to use as much sugar as a shelf stable jam, (and one can even use the sugar free versions of the pectin), because the jam will be kept either in the refrigerator or in the freezer.
+- Freezer jam also requires the use of sugar typically, but because we aren’t going to preserve it for months on a shelf, we don’t need to use as much sugar as a shelf-stable jam, (and one can even use the sugar-free versions of the pectin), because the jam will be kept either in the refrigerator or in the freezer.

 That’s not a problem to use pectin that requires sugar.
 You’ll want to use white, granulated sugar, or a fine sugar for your jam. (not confectioners sugar).